 Tasks are far from being difficult.
-That, however, doesn’t mean helping hours have to be deemed with the same criteria as the rest of your permanence’s duration.
 There are things that need to be done, which require a certain amount of focus.
-Therefore, if you have opted for that kind of approach, you might want to consider other hosts.
-I’m pointing this out now to not having to say “Sorry but it is not working out” later.
+Therefore, if this is not for you, you might want to consider other hosts.
+I’m pointing this out now so we don’t have to say “this isn’t working out”.

-Accommodation: You will be staying in our newly furbished apartment in the nearby hamlet of Carruba, 4.5 km from the farm.
-You will be provided with a bicycle to reach us.
+Accommodation: You will be staying in our newly furbished apartment in the nearby hamlet of Carruba, 4.5 km from the main plot, which I will generically call “farm”.
+You will be provided with a bicycle to reach the plot.
 The time required to cycle from the apartment to the farm is not included in the helping hours.
-The route to reach the farm is almost all plain except for a bit more than a quarter (1.5 km) which is uphill – it has already been defined strenuous for the less experienced, therefore be aware of it.
+The route to reach the farm is almost all flat except for the last 1.5 km which is uphill – it has already been defined strenuous for the less experienced, therefore be aware of it.
 You must also know how to operate a gear system on a mountain bike.
 Great stuff!
 The way back will be pure fun :) remember, we drive on the right side of the road.

-Depending on circumstances (whether you are a couple, a single person or the number of persons that will come and leave) you will be given a private or shared room and might be relocated in other rooms when necessary.
+Depending on the number of people that come and go, you will be given a private or shared room and might be relocated in other rooms when necessary.
 Bathroom will be always shared.
 Wi-fi (both in the apartment and at the farm), washing machine and the normal appliances and equipment needed for everyday living.
-The apartment is on the last floor of a condo, surrounded by balconies and with a huge terrace from which you may catch sight of the sea (the apartment is just 15 minutes walking from it) or char yourself to a crisp under the sun.
+The apartment is on the last floor of a condo, surrounded by balconies and with a huge terrace from which you may catch sight of the sea (the apartment is just 15 minutes walking from it) or tan yourself to a crisp under the sun.

-Bus stops next door and rail station a matter of minutes away on foot.
+There is a bus stop next door and train station a matter of minutes away on foot.

 You are in a condominium; other people live next door.
 Use your common sense.

-The farm is located in Giarre’s southern outskirts (half an hour walking from the centre).
-The neighbourhood is provided with everything you may possibly need or want: lots of shops and even a shopping centre.
+The farm is located in Giarre’s southern outskirts (half an hour walk from the centre).
+The neighbourhood provides you with everything you may possibly need or want: lots of shops and a shopping centre.
 Not exactly the boonies!
-Carruba is quieter, with nonetheless a bar, a bakery, a pharmacy, the post office (with an ATM), three or four grocery stores, a couple of “pizzerie”, a stationer, the sea, the church, the station… well, you got it!
+Carruba is quiet, however it has a bar, a bakery, a pharmacy, a post office (with an ATM), three or four grocery stores, a couple of “pizzerie”, stationers, the sea, the church, the station… well, you got it!
 And yes, a little bit more countryside.

-Dealing with the magical and mysterious realm of our “wonderful” public services might sometimes be vexatious, especially on some ill-fated days and areas, particularly if you abandon yourself at their mercy without any prior knowledge.
-Some of them are a bit of a riddle even for us locals; some don’t even bother running on holidays.
-On the other hand, at the apartment, the bus stops are just adjacent the outer gates and the train station a few hundred meters away.
+A word of advice: dealing with the magical and mysterious realm of our “wonderful” public services might sometimes be vexatious, especially on some ill-fated days and areas, particularly if you abandon yourself at their mercy without any prior knowledge.
+Some of them are a bit of a riddle even for us locals.

 Being a fairly densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one ends and the other starts).
 You will be able to easily reach quite a few of them by bus, bicycle or even foot, covering just a few miles range.
 Each with its own church, square and historic core.

 The area between Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages) and also the immediate Riposto, with its tattered promenade but with a charming Torre Archirafi (very near to Carruba too), offers a variety of cultural, historical and touristic attractions.
-If we, though, exclude those places, the remaining part is not otherwise much subjected to foreign clout, which in my opinion makes it even more interesting.
-English isn’t much used by people here, especially by the older folks.
-We are in touch with other hosts and organic farms (some of which hosting volunteers too), many friends and interesting people.
+However if we exclude those places, the remaining part is not otherwise subjected to foreign clout, which in my opinion makes it even more interesting.
+English isn’t used much by people here, especially by the older folk.
+We are in touch with other hosts and organic farms some of whom host volunteers too.

-My family (not considering my grandma, who I like to think transcends it) might take a moment to decipher your words (they are getting better and better since the beginning), but will make up for that by being overly attentive (my grandma above all – careful wearing stylish torn attire, she might strip you naked and mend that in real time) and trying to understand your needs, doing everything to make you comfortable.
+My family might take a moment to decipher your words, my grandma transcends the need to.
+They are getting better and better though since we started hosting and will make up for it by being overly attentive.
+Be careful wearing stylish torn attire around my grandma, she might just strip you naked and sew you back together in an instant.
+They will try to understand your needs, doing everything to make you comfortable.

-Having been one myself, I have an overall idea of how a helper likes to be treated and I will do my best in trying to make your experience as enjoyable and varied as possible.
-Apologies in advance for our being busy and possible lack of organization :)
+Having been a helper myself, I have an overall idea of what it’s like to be treated and I will do my best in trying to make your experience as enjoyable and varied as possible.
+Apologies in advance for our possible lack of organization :)